HarcourtsAcademy/grav-ha-user/pages/02.courses/10.property-management/04.shared_knowledge/pm-shared-knowledge.md

 ---

 Our most successful team members are also our most generous when it comes to sharing what they do with others.
-The Shared Knowledge programme is a series of workshops where we ask a panel of Harcourts top performing property managers share their knowledge.
+The Shared Knowledge program is a series of workshops where we ask a panel of Harcourts top performing property managers share their knowledge.

 ===